-Families will be billed on a monthly basis through Rectory School and are expected to pay in full by the 15^tth of each month.
+Families will be billed on a monthly basis through Rectory School and are expected to pay in full by the 15tth of each month.
 Bills will include the fixed rate for contracted hours, additional hours provided in that time period, and applicable late fees.
+If payment cannot be made in full, please contact the business office to set up a payment arrangement.